jurinva/messengerbot/CONTRIBUTING.md

-# How to contribute to TelegramBot
+# How to contribute to MessengerBot

 Welcome to our ever-growing community :octocat:!

 We are more than happy to accept external contributions to the project in the form of feedback, translations, bug reports, and even better, pull requests.

-We present you here the guidelines to start contributing in the Telegram Bot project.
+We present you here the guidelines to start contributing in the Messenger Bot project.

 # <a name="top"></a>Table of contents